lhenriquegomescamilo/CJE-prep/README.md

 CJE Prep
 ===============

-This repository was made to create and configure a Vagrant Virtual Machine with a Tomcat/Jenkins instance with the required plugins for the [Certified Jenkins Engineer Test](https://www.cloudbees.com/jenkins/jenkins-certification) (2016 edition).
+This repository was made to create and configure a Vagrant Virtual Machine with a Tomcat/Jenkins instance with the required plugins and some example Jobs for the [Certified Jenkins Engineer Test](https://www.cloudbees.com/jenkins/jenkins-certification) (2016 edition).

-Something I should add: This project will probably be upgraded to create and configure a [Jenkins](https://jenkins.io/) instance with some example projects.
-After I take the test (August), I'll probably transform this in a production-ready Jenkins (remove/add plugins for a more realistic production enviroment)

 ## Usage